Disrupt, persist, invent

 National Archives Director-General Simon Froude said, ‘This exhibition calls upon many records held by National Archives, records that help to tell the important stories that have shaped our nation.
 If there is one takeaway from this exhibition, it is that the simplest of acts really can inspire others.
 It is often the stories of quiet persistence, innovation and creativity that resonate just as loudly as public protests.’

-Disrupt, persist, invent: Australians in an ever-changing world is a free exhibition at the State Library of Tasmania from 6 September 2024 and showing until 27 January 2025.
+Disrupt, persist, invent: Australians in an ever-changing world is a free exhibition at the State Library and Archives of Tasmania from 6 September 2024 and showing until 27 January 2025.

 Acknowledgement